Umbaji/UAV_autonomous_nav/README.md

 # UAV_autonomous_nav
-This repository aims at implementing the autonomous navigation for the latest stack for ROS users for drones.
+This repository aims at implementing autonomous navigation with ROS users for drones.